saponace/alis-server/README.md

-# Follow these steps to install a new arch linux system
+# Follow these steps to install a new alarm (Arch Linux for ARM) system

-### Log in as root
+After burning the image to the raspberry pi sd card, log in as root and:

 ### Set the keyboard layout to French
 ```